 3.3.
 Seed yield (q/ha)

-The data of seed yield revealed that all the treatments were differed significantly to each other in respect to record the higher seed yield.
-The highest seed yield (6.90 q/ha) was recorded with the treatment in which foliar spray of rose water 10%, was applied followed by (6.70 q/ha) sugar solutionr 10 % and (6.30 q/ha) flower extract of M. dactylifera spray while the least seed yield (3.15 q/ha) was recorded from the controlled condition followed by (4.40 q/ha) 10% jiggery solution and water spray (4.80 q/ha).
-These findings corroborated with the findings of Chandrashekhar and Sattigi (2009) they observed that spraying of bee attractant like cacambe (10%) and jaggary solution (10%) were significantly superior in enhancing both quantitative and qualitative parameters of radish seed.
-These findings are in close conformity with the earlier reports of Dwarka et al., (2022) they reported that highest seed yield (6.90 q/ha) was recorded with the treatment in which foliar spray of flower extract of Madhuca longifolia 10%.
+The data on seed yield revealed that all the treatments differed significantly from each other in terms of seed yield.
+The highest seed yield was recorded with the treatment in which foliar spray of rose water 10% (6.90 q/ha) was applied, followed by sugar solution 10 %(6.70 q/ha) and flower extract of M. dactylifera (6.30 q/ha) spray.
+Least seed yield was recorded from the controlled condition (3.15 q/ha), followed by 10% jiggery solution (4.40 q/ha) and water spray (4.80 q/ha).
+These findings corroborated with the findings of Chandrashekhar and Sattigi (2009) as they have also observed that spraying of bee attractant like cacambe (10%) and jaggary solution (10%) were significantly superior in enhancing both quantitative and qualitative parameters of radish seed.
+These findings are in close conformity with the earlier reports of Dwarka et al., (2022) who have reported the highest seed yield (6.90 q/ha) in the case of treatment with foliar spray of Madhuca longifolia 10% flower extract .
 Similarly Jayaramappa et al., (2011), Dwarka et al., (2023a,b,c).

 4. Conclusion

-From above results it is concluded that for the attraction of Apis florea, rose water 10% was the best when sprayed at 10% and 50 % flowering stages, followed by flower extract of M. longifolia 10% and fruit extract of Foenix dactylifera 10% they attracted comparatively higher number of Apis florea and simultaneously recorded higher seed yield over others.
+From the above results, it can be concluded that for the attraction of Apis florea, rose water 10% was the best when sprayed at 10% and 50 % flowering stages, followed by flower extract of M. longifolia 10% and fruit extract of Phoenix dactylifera 10%.
+These treatments are capable of attracting a comparatively higher number of Apis florea and simultaneously recorded higher seed yield over others.

 Table 2: Effect of different attractants on the attraction of little honey bee, Apis florea and their impact of seed yield in niger crop Kharif 2021.